Small Business Insurance Coverage

 Employees and management

 Employees and managers help your business grow, but they also introduce more risks to your daily operations.
-For example, when you have employees, you can be liable for their workplace injuries and violating their work rights.
+For example, when you hire employees, you can be liable for their workplace injuries and potential claims of employment law violations.

 Here are a few situations where business insurance can help:

-• Your employee is hurt on the job.
+• Workplace injuries: Your employee is hurt on the job.
 Some industries are inherently safer than others, but even office workers can be exposed to work-related injuries.
-Most states require employers to carry workers’ compensation insurance, which covers employees' occupational injury expenses
+Nearly all states require employers to carry workers’ compensation insurance, which covers employees' medical expenses and lost wages resulting from a work-related injury or illness.

-• An employee sues your business over workplace discrimination.
-Employment practices liability insurance can cover disputes stemming from the employer-employee relationship
+• Discrimination claims: An employee sues your business over workplace discrimination, wrongful termination, or harassment.
+Employment practices liability insurance (EPLI) can cover disputes stemming from the employer-employee relationship.

-• Businesses with a board of directors may want directors and officers insurance.
-D&O insurance addresses disputes over decisions the board makes on behalf of the organization
+• Management misconduct: Businesses with a board of directors or an advisory board may want directors and officers insurance.
+D&O addresses disputes over decisions made by managers, officers, and the board on behalf of the organization.

 Get small business insurance quotes from top U.S. carriers